Kalmat/PyWinCtl/README.md

 ### INSTALL

-To install this module on your system, download the wheel file (.whl) located in "dist" folder, and run:
+To install this module on your system, download the wheel file (.whl) located in "dist" folder, and run this (don't forget to replace 'x.x.xx' with proper version number):

-    python3 -m pip install PyGetWindowMP-0.0.9-py3-none-any.whl
+    python3 -m pip install PyGetWindowMP-x.x.xx-py3-none-any.whl

 You may want to add '--force-reinstall' option to be sure you are installing the right dependencies version.